captinsteven/learngit/readme.txt

-added the forth line to the file. added the fifth line to the file. added the sixth line to the file during dev branch for the first time.
+added the forth line to the file. added the fifth line to the file. added the sixth line to the file during dev branch for the first time. that is the second time to modify readme in dev branch.